 FULL PRESCRIBING INFORMATION: CONTENTS*

-Topotecan injection is a cytotoxic drug.
+Topotecan Injection is a cytotoxic drug.
 Follow applicable special handling and disposable procedures.1

 Topotecan can cause fatal typhlitis (neutropenic enterocolitis).
 Consider the possibility of typhlitis in patients presenting with fever, neutropenia, and abdominal pain.

-The following serious adverse reactions are described below and elsewhere in the labeling:
+The following serious adverse reactions are described elsewhere in the labeling:

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Small Cell Lung Cancer
+Small Cell Lung Cancer (SCLC)

 (n = 107)